 As the 2018 midterm and statewide elections in America and Georgia begin to unfold, our organization and members have already begun to campaign for Republicans all across the state.
 With as much energy, passion and drive as our members have, we will keep Georgia red!

-While the UGA College Republicans welcomes the multitude of different views from the political figures we host at our meetings,, the beliefs of our guests do not necessarily reflect the beliefs of our organization or our members.
-Our guests should not be considered representatives of the UGA College Republicans.
+While the UGA College Republicans welcomes the multitude of different views from the political figures we host at our meetings, the beliefs of our guests do not necessarily reflect the beliefs of our organization or our members, and therefore, should not be considered representatives of the UGA College Republicans.